Fadzai-Roselyn/Customer_churn_prediction/README.md

 Accuracy Score for Decision Tree is 0.7341862117981521

+The most accurate model was the Logistic Regressor, with an accuracy of 0.80, the least was the decision tree with an accuracy of 0.73

 Metrics that are most important for the problem, based on the models;
 Positive Correlations with Churn: The features below have a weak positive correlation with customer churn; MonthlyCharges: 0.19 SeniorCitizen: 0.15 PaperlessBilling: 0.19 PaymentMethod (Electronic check): 0.11